matrix-org/matrix-spec-proposals/proposals/4016-streaming-e2ee-file-transfer.md

 * When applied to unencrypted files, server-side content scanning (for trust & safety etc) would be unable to scan until it’s too late.
 * Cancelled file uploads will still leak a partial file transfer to receivers who start to stream, which could be awkward if the sender sent something sensitive, and then can’t tell who downloaded what before they hit the cancel button
 * Small bandwidth overhead for the additional AEADs and block headers - probably ~16 bytes per block.
-* Incompatible with multi-bitstream streaming formats like HLS or DASH
+* Out of the box it wouldn't be able to adapt streaming to network conditions (no HLS or DASH style support for multiple bitstreams)

 ## Detailed proposal